 You need to publish a public notice in an acceptable source.
 Most often this is a newspaper or other credible news outlet in the area where your spouse most likely lives.

 As an alternative, you can also serve by posting.
-This is when the summons is put on display in an area of the courthouse visible to the public.
+This is when the summons is displayed in an area of the courthouse visible to the public.
 The idea is to make it as accessible to your spouse as possible.

 In order to serve by posting or publication, the court needs to approve the measure.
 This is why it’s vital to record your actions and prove you can’t find your spouse through other means.
-For the vast majority of divorce cases, this strategy doesn’t yield significant results, but it’s required by the courts.
+For the vast majority of divorce cases, this strategy doesn’t yield significant results, but the law requires this step.

 Related Reading: Should I Mediate My Divorce?